-On February 14, 2007, we entered into a credit agreement which provides for a five-year \$500 million revolving credit facility.
+On February 14, 2007, we entered into a credit agreement which provides for a five-year \$500 million revolving credit facility with a syndicate of financial institutions.
 The revolving credit facility bears interest at the Partnership's option, at the higher of the lender's prime rate or the federal funds rate plus 0.5%, plus an applicable margin ranging from 0% to 1.25% dependent on the Partnership's total leverage ratio, or LIBOR plus an applicable margin ranging from 1.0% to 2.25% dependent on the Partnership's total leverage ratio.
+The

-The Partnership initially borrowed \$342.5 million under its credit facility, and concurrently repaid \$48.0 million under its credit facility with the proceeds from the 2,520,000 common units sold pursuant to the full exercise by the underwriters of their option to purchase additional common units.
+Partnership initially borrowed \$342.5 million under its credit facility, and concurrently repaid \$48.0 million under its credit facility with the proceeds from the 2,520,000 common units sold pursuant to the full exercise by the underwriters of their option to purchase additional common units.
 The net proceeds of \$294.5 million from this borrowing, together with approximately \$371.2 million of available cash from the IPO (after payment of offering and debt issue costs and necessary operating cash reserve balances), were used to repay approximately \$665.7 million of affiliate indebtedness.
 In connection with our IPO, the guarantee of indebtedness from the entity holding the North Texas System was terminated, the collateral interest was released and the remaining affiliate indebtedness was retired and treated as a capital contribution to the Partnership.
 Our credit facility is secured by substantially all of our assets.
-Our weighted average interest rate on outstanding borrowings under our credit facility for the period from February 14, 2007 to March 31, 2007 was 6.9%.
+Our weighted average interest rate on outstanding borrowings under our credit facility for the period from February 14, 2007 to June 30, 2007 was 6.9%.

 The credit agreement restricts our ability to make distributions of available cash to unitholders if we are in any default or an event of default (as defined in the credit agreement) exists.
-The credit agreement requires us to maintain a leverage ratio (the ratio of consolidated indebtedness to our consolidated EBITDA, as defined in the credit agreement) of no more than 5.75 to 1.00, as of March 31, 2007, subject to certain adjustments.
-We are also required to maintain the same 5.75 to 1.00 ratio as of the last day of the fiscal quarter ending June 30, 2007; and no more than 5.00 to 1.00 on the last day of any fiscal quarter ending on or after September 30, 2007.
+The credit agreement requires us to maintain a leverage ratio (the ratio of consolidated indebtedness to our consolidated EBITDA, as defined in the credit agreement) of no more than 5.75 to 1.00, as of June 30, 2007; and no more than 5.00 to 1.00 on the last day of any fiscal quarter ending on or after September 30, 2007.
 The credit agreement also requires us to maintain an interest coverage ratio (the ratio of our consolidated EBITDA to our consolidated interest expense, as defined in the credit agreement) of no less than 2.25 to 1.00 determined as of the last day of each quarter for the four-fiscal quarter period ending on the date of determination.
 In addition, the credit agreement contains various covenants that may limit, among other things, our ability to:

+- incur indebtedness;

-- · incur indebtedness: - · grant liens; and
+- grant liens; and

-· engage in transactions with affiliates.
+- engage in transactions with affiliates.